Chimthuwu/bitwig-smartpad-controller-script/readme.md

 ## 🎨 Smartpad Hardware Color Zones

-Thanks to Bitwigs Console we were able to map the Smartpads internal LED velocity bands.
+Thanks to Bitwig's Console we were able to map the Smartpad's internal LED velocity bands.
 The script automatically translates your Bitwig clip colors into these 16-step velocity zones:

 | Velocity Range | Target Velocity | Hardware Color |